Antelope Island History

 1875: LDS Church lost interest in the island because of homesteading and patents to the Union Pacific Railroad requiring every odd section of land.

-1878: Garr ranch are deeded to John Layton by the United States.
+1878: Garr ranch is deeded to John Layton by the United States.
 Layton deeds it to Davis County Co-op on December 24th.

 1880: Davis County Co-op sells its section to Adam Patterson.